fealone/dcoh/README.md

 This project was created to deceive the communication of HTTP(S).
 To use this project so see "Installing" and "Usage" section.

-### Prerequisites

-This software to use needs prepares, the environment for executing a Python.
-Further, need to install bellow packages so written in requirements.txt.

-* requests
-    - `>= 2.20.1`

 ### Installing
 To usage so clone the repository and set up the CA root.
 Enter the bellow command line to installing.